 All children are entitled to support with their learning and staff at Long Calderwood use a range of teaching and learning strategies to support different abilities and needs.
 Some children may require targeted support at any stage in their school life and this may be long or short term.
-They may need support because of for example, a disability, health, social or emotional needs or a long term learning need.
+They may need support because of for example, a disability, health, social or emotional needs or a long-term learning need.

-In Long Calderwood, the head teacher coordinates additional support along with the raising attainment teacher.
+In Long Calderwood, the head teacher coordinates additional support along with the Principal Teacher (PT), and Specialist Support Teacher.
 We have a key adult in the school who coordinates support for health and wellbeing.
 Identifying needs is always a priority for class teachers and we have a system of staged intervention, which is monitored by the head teacher.
-At all stages, we would involve parents and our raising attainment teacher.
-The needs of the child will be assessed and depending on the nature of the support required, we may call upon our specialist support teachers or the school psychologist.
+At all stages, we would involve parents and our PT.
+The needs of the child will be assessed and depending on the nature of the support required, we may call upon our specialist support teacher or the school psychologist.